-The stage contains a modern, computerized lighting system and is capable of handling most sound needs through a 12 channel sound board with CD player and tape player.
+The stage contained a modern, computerized lighting system and was capable of handling most sound needs through a 12 channel sound board with CD player and tape player.
 Stage microphones are available although not often needed as the original acoustics of the building are excellent.
-A hemp-line system, using historically correct rope and sandbags, is used to rig W.O.H.’s stagehouse instead of the computerized and counter-weighted system more modern theatres often utilize.
-The WOH will sometimes use the “wing and drop” scenery one associates with pre-20th century theatrical productions.
+A hemp-line system, using historically correct rope and sandbags, was used to rig W.O.H.’s stagehouse instead of the computerized and counter-weighted system more modern theatres often utilize.
+The WOH sometimes used the “wing and drop” scenery one associates with pre-20th century theatrical productions.

 The building is owned by the State of California but management is by a professional staff hired by the Woodland Opera House Board of Trustees.
 The Board is made up of arts lovers, theatre buffs, historians and business persons.
 Although the building is owned by the State of California, it receives no financial support from the state, the county or the city.
 WOH is completely self sufficient.
 The WOH brings in 50% of the total income, other programming and rental brings in about 15%, fundraising totals another 15% and the remainder of the budget is balanced with donations, corporate underwriting, foundation grants, etc.